vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 When possible we will run these in a highly available way, behind our security systems and load balancers, but may only be on single backend nodes.
 Our flings leverage much of the existing core service infrastructure like the Nginx reverse proxies and Postgres.
 In addition we have the following specific to our Flings:

-- One virtual machines ([Uhura](https://memory-alpha.fandom.com/wiki/Nyota_Uhura)) with 2 vCPU and 4 GB of memory.
+- One virtual machines (Uhura) with 2 vCPU and 4 GB of memory.
-- MySQL running on one managed instance ([McCoy](https://memory-alpha.fandom.com/wiki/Leonard_McCoy)) with 1 vCPU and 1 GB of memory.
+- MySQL running on one managed instance with 1 vCPU and 1 GB of memory.

 ### Matrix